For urgent consular assistance call

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 If you plan to bring medication, check if it's legal in Benin.
-Take enough legal medicine for your trip.
+The availability of some medicines may be restricted.
+Carry enough for your entire stay.

 More information: